MerjaKreivi/Social-Media-Text-Annotator/readme_Hate_Speech_Annotation_Framework.md

 On ‘sentiment’ category every (social media (SM) text) sample in data is labeled into ‘negative’, ‘positive’, or‘neutral’ subcategory .

 ### Polarity
 On sentiment polarization category ‘polarity’ is used for manual labeling of an estimate of overall polarity level into one of eleven (11) polarity subcategory between -5 and 5.
+The ‘polarity’ subcategories are:

-The ‘polarity’ subcategories are: '-5', '-4', '-3', '-2', '-1', '0', '1', '2', '3', '4', and '5'.
+<li>   '-5', '-4', '-3', '-2', '-1', '0', '1', '2', '3', '4', and '5'

 ### HSbinary
 On binary hate speech category ‘HSbinary’ sample in data is labeled into one of two HS subcategories: